Bindu-98/FoodApp/README.md

 1. Select the Item and Customer ID to Place Order http://localhost:8080/api/v1/items/{Item_ID}/customer/{Customer_ID}

-Note:
+## Note:
-1.No need to enterdata to test the Api, Dummy data for Restautant, Customer and Item is already added 2.Jar file is available inside the target filder.
+1. No need to enterdata to test the Api, Dummy data for Restautant, Customer and Item is already added
+2. Jar file is available inside the target filder.